forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 [in work]
 The 2014 revolution is also known as Euromaidan revolution or as revolution of dignity (as political opponents were treated without dignity beforehand ([Zadorozhnii 2016](#zadorozhnii-2016)).

 > Updated, 5.11.
-Before, there was some bias influenced by early comments from a Donbas native, the comments surprisingly differed from the narrative told in 'Western' media including wikipedia (She pointed to the complex situation between west and east, especially for Donbas.
-The situation and especially the war was seen an immense tragedy.).
-Here, in the following there was some overshooting in classifying information as propaganda: For example the lack of dignity of how during the Yanukovych presidency political competitors were treated, wasn't given enough space. // Yanukovych's competitors, including Yulia Tymonshenko, had/have their voter bases mainly in the central and western regions of Ukraine.
+Before, there was some bias influenced by early comments from a Donbas native, the comments surprisingly differed from the narrative told in 'Western' media including wikipedia (the complex situation between west and east was emphasized, especially for Donbas.
+The situation and especially the war was seen an immense tragedy without pointing at someone.).
+Here, in the following there was some overshooting in classifying information as propaganda: For example the lack of dignity of how during the Yanukovych presidency political competitors were treated, wasn't given enough space. // Yanukovych's competitors, including Yulia Tymonshenko, had/have their voter bases mainly in the central and western regions of Ukraine and [accordingly] the protests were carried by these regions.

+### Events ahead of the 2014 Revolution

 // References Events around the 2014 Revolution
 ##### FT on the Vilnius Summit
 *Tymoshenko warns Ukraine leader EU pact failure ‘biggest mistake’*, <https://www.ft.com/content/4ea48488-537c-11e3-b425-00144feabdc0>

-> Selected statements:
+Selected statements:
-> * In a letter written from Kachanivska penal colony, Ms Tymoshenko warned Viktor Yanukovich, the Ukrainian president and arch political rival, said a shift away from the EU and towards Russia would condemn Mr Yanukovich “to live all your life according to its diktats”.
+* In a letter written from Kachanivska penal colony, Ms Tymoshenko warned Viktor Yanukovich, the Ukrainian president and arch political rival, said a shift away from the EU and towards Russia would condemn Mr Yanukovich “to live all your life according to its diktats”.
-> * “Don’t demand money so roughly and hysterically from the west in exchange for the agreement.
+* “Don’t demand money so roughly and hysterically from the west in exchange for the agreement.
 It looks like Neanderthal manners,” Ms Tymoshenko wrote.
 “Sign the agreement and the west will give aid to you, just as it has every other European country that came into close association with the EU.”“to live all your life according to its diktats”.  // From a financial perspective the EU offer was less attractive than the Russian offer.
 Russian politics towards Ukraine can be [experienced as] dictating.
-However the IMF/EU requirements can be [experienced as] dictating too. // Encouragements of the European Union regarding democratic principles and human rights are considered positive or at least pointing into the right direction.
+However the IMF/EU requirements can be [experienced as] dictating too.
+  > Encouragements of the European Union regarding democratic principles and human rights are considered positive/pointing into the right direction.
-> * “Don’t allow your obsession with me to drive your policies,” she wrote.
+* “Don’t allow your obsession with me to drive your policies,” she wrote.
 “I don’t know if they will listen to my appeal but I will do everything possible for the signing of the agreement even as I continue to sit in prison.”
-> * “We have heard threats from our European partners towards Ukraine, up to and including promoting the holding of mass protests,” Mr Putin said at a press conference with Recep Tayyip Erdogan, Turkey’s prime minister.
+* “We have heard threats from our European partners towards Ukraine, up to and including promoting the holding of mass protests,” Mr Putin said at a press conference with Recep Tayyip Erdogan, Turkey’s prime minister.
 “This is pressure and this is blackmail.
 Whether Ukraine and the Ukrainian leadership will give in to such blackmail will be clear only in the next few days.” ''' // People protesting against a decision they don't like and which affects them is not extraordinarily when living in a free society, so the partners may have just spoken out of [unfriendly] personal experience at home.
 Violent protests are a different story - a difficult question is what turned them violent - external interference or internal reasons (e.g. aggressive suppression of peaceful protests, unlawful behavior towards oppositions politicians) or both?
-> * "In place of bilateral talks with the EU, the Ukrainian government has suggested a “tripartite commission” between Kiev, Brussels and Moscow to resolve differences." // A reasonable proposal instead of just moving borders (or curtains), discussions on alternatives such as to eliminate them by smoothing them out ([Fluent Borders in Europe](#fluent-european-borders)).
+* "In place of bilateral talks with the EU, the Ukrainian government has suggested a “tripartite commission” between Kiev, Brussels and Moscow to resolve differences." // A reasonable proposal instead of just moving borders (or curtains), discussions on alternatives such as to eliminate them by smoothing them out ([Fluent Borders in Europe](#fluent-european-borders)).

+### Events around the 2014 Revolution

 ##### Morales 2014
 Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>